Mustafa-Sharaf/IntelliPharm/README.md

 ## ⭐ Support the Project

-If you find IntelliPharm useful or interesting:
+If you find IntelliPharma useful or interesting:

 * ⭐ Star the repository
 * 🍴 Fork the project